mahmoudesmail/tu-wien-data-science-summaries/ml - machine learning 184.702/exam prep.md

 ---

-**question**: Demission trees can handle only binary classification problems
+**question**: Decision trees can handle only binary classification problems

-answer:
+answer: False

+- the tree can have multiple leaf nodes corresponding to different class labels
+- they can handle: binary classification, multi-class classification, regression problems

 ---